manolina-13/LLD-MMRI-MedSAM2-inference/README.md

 ![5-Slice Comparison](./MR62668_2_InPhase_0000_5_slice_comparison.png)

 ## Results
-With backward propagation enabled, the segmentation successfully spans the entire lesion in 3D (slices 0 to N), improving the overall Dice score significantly compared to unidirectional propagation.
+With backward propagation enabled, the segmentation successfully spans the entire lesion in 3D (slices 0 to 71), improving the overall Dice score significantly compared to unidirectional propagation.

 ## LICENSE